oroinc/crm/Resources/doc/create_job.md

 Create a new job
 ----------------

-Job is a service and it's defined as following :
+We begin by defining Job class as following (inherits of configure method) :
 ```php
 <?php
 namespace Acme\Bundle\DemoDataFlowBundle\Job;